The winner of the Award for Environmental Sustainability in the Highways Sector 2017:

 IKO Permatrack and the Carbon Offsetting Project

-The Award for Environmental Sustainability in the Highways Sector 2017 will be awarded to an organisation, highway authority or partnership that is able to demonstrate consideration of environmental issues within a project.
+The Award for Environmental Sustainability in the Highways Sector is awarded to an organisation, highway authority or partnership that is able to demonstrate consideration of environmental issues within a project.
 The project should improve sustainability in the highway environment such as: carbon footprint reduction; local environmental benefits; sustainable material use; reduction of CO2 plus involve community liaison and consultation.

 - What is the approach to sustainability within the organisation?